 - i) Drag and drop the Notification Publisher component to the Workflow Editor. - ii) Click the 'Notification Publisher' component to open the component properties below. - iii) Basic Information: It is the default tab to open for the Notification Publisher while configuring the component. - 1) Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - 2) Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - 3) Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - Container Image Version: It displays the image version for the docker container.
+This field comes pre-selected. - 4) Failover Event: Select a failover Event from the drop-down menu.

-- iv) Open the 'Meta Information' tab and fill all the connection-specific details for the Notification Writer. - Type: Select a notification type using the drop-down menu.
+- iv) Open the 'Meta Information' tab and fill all the connection-specific details for the Notification Writer. - a.
+Type: Select a notification type using the drop-down menu.
 The provided options are: - i.
 SNS - ii.
 Google Pub/Sub - b.
 Based on the selected Notification Type the remaining configuration fields get displayed. - c.
-The user needs to complete the configuration process for the selected notification type and click the 'Save' ≤icon to complete the configuration process for the Notification Publisher.
+The user needs to complete the configuration process for the selected notification type and click the 'Save' sicon to complete the configuration process for the Notification Publisher.